XelfXendr/plywood-lamp/README.md

 ### Build & flash

 Set the SSID and PASSWORD variables in [lamp-esp32/.cargo/config.toml](lamp-esp32/.cargo/config.toml).
-With those set, and with the ESP board connected via a USB cable, you can now run the following command to flash the board:
+With those set, and with the ESP board connected via a USB cable, you can now run the following commands to flash the board:

 ```bash
 cd lamp-esp32